KY-Lin22/NIPOCPEC/README.md

 **NIPOCPEC** is a MATLAB implementation of the proposed **N**on-**I**nterior-**P**oint solution method for the **O**ptimal **C**ontrol **P**roblem with **E**quilibrium **C**onstraints.
 This Repository holds the source code for the following paper:

-1. Kangyu Lin and Toshiyuki Ohtsuka, "A Non-Interior-Point Method for the Optimal Control Problem with Equilibrium Constraints, " 61st IEEE Conference on Decision and Control, 2022, (accepted)
+1. Kangyu Lin and Toshiyuki Ohtsuka, "A Non-Interior-Point Method for the Optimal Control Problem with Equilibrium Constraints, " 61st IEEE Conference on Decision and Control, 2022

-2. Kangyu Lin and Toshiyuki Ohtsuka, "A Non-Interior-Point Continuation Method for the Optimal Control Problem with Equilibrium Constraints, " <https://arxiv.org/abs/2210.10336>, 2022, (under review)
+2. Kangyu Lin and Toshiyuki Ohtsuka, "A Non-Interior-Point Continuation Method for the Optimal Control Problem with Equilibrium Constraints, " Automatica, 2024, (accepted)

 ## Requirements

-- MATLAB 2019b or later
+- MATLAB 2023b or later
 - CasADi <https://web.casadi.org/>

 ## Installation